attainu/project-rupali-barla-au13/README.md

 1) Clone the repository https://github.com/attainu/project-rupali-barla-au13

 2) Run python park_command.py to run without input test case file.
-This opens a shell where you can write your commands like - create_parking_lot 6,leave 4, etc as provided in the project guidelines.
+This opens a shell where you can write your commands like - create_parking_lot 6, leave 4, etc as provided in the project guidelines. python park_command.py -f run_test_case.txt

-3) To run with a file execute python park_command.py -f run_test_case.txt.
+3) To run with a file execute .
 You can modify the test cases.